geraldo916/Stream-Project-01/README.md

 The project includes the following scripts:
 - **start**: This script is used to start the project.
 It runs the `index.js` file located in the `src` directory.

+- **generate-data**: This script is used to create a SQLite file database and some amount of data.

 You can execute these scripts by running the following command: